Information on the different ways to get certificates for births, deaths, marriages and civil partnerships.

 Applying for a certificate

-You may pay by cash or credit/debit card here at the Kensington and Chelsea Register Office.
+2. Application in person You may pay by cash or credit/debit card at the Kensington and Chelsea Register Office.
 Please note: we are not able to accept American Express.
-Our opening hours for applications in person are between 8am and 4pm from Monday to Friday.
+Our opening hours for applications in person are 8am to 4pm from Monday to Friday.
 With a standard application, certificates will be available for collection or posting within seven working days.
-If you have an urgent application, we have a same day service whereby certificates may be collected within one hour of ordering upon payment of an additional fee of £15.00.
+If you have an urgent application, we have a priority service whereby certificates may be collected within one hour of ordering upon payment of an additional fee of £24.

 Chelsea Old Town Hall